Your Guide to the Patios Festival of Córdoba: A Floral Fiesta

 There is no way I can write a blog on Andalucía, being a former resident of Córdoba, and not write about this monumental, awe-inspiring site…

-Continue reading “The Mezquita of Córdoba”
+Continue reading “The Mezquita of Córdoba: A Symbol of Islamic Architecture and Spanish History”

-Along La Ribera and the Roman Bridge in Córdoba
+Exploring La Ribera and the Roman Bridge in Córdoba, Spain

 La Ribera means riverbank, similar to riviera in French.